pazinio/CSVToRedisBlobTrigger/README.md

 # CSVToRedisBlobTrigger

-Azure Function - Triggered by Blob
-(The Blob storage trigger starts a function when a new or updated blob is detected) <br>
+Azure Blob storage trigger for Azure Functions <br> (The Blob storage trigger starts a function when a new or updated blob is detected) <br>

 ![alt text](https://github.com/pazinio/CSVToRedisBlobTrigger/blob/main/img.png?raw=true)